stedman/stedman.dev/src/_posts/2020-04-29-jekyll-to-javascript.md

           'md',
           'njk',
         ],
+        pathPrefix: '/<repo_name>/', // omit this line if using custom domain };
     };
-    };
     ```

     Looking at the `dir.output` above, notice that we are maintaining parity with Jekyll's deployment, using the `./_site` directory for our compiled code.

+    Also note that, unless you're using a [custom domain](#the-custom-domain), you'll need to add a [path prefix](https://www.11ty.dev/docs/config/#deploy-to-a-subdirectory-with-a-path-prefix) (`/<repo_name>/`) to the config options.
+This is because [project sites](https://help.github.com/en/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites) are hosted on subdirectory URLs that look like `https://<user>.github.io/<repo_name>/`.

-7. To the `scripts` section of `package.json`, add the following.
+6. To the `scripts` section of `package.json`, add the following.
 We'll need the `build` script for our deployment later.

     ```json
       "scripts": {